JAV9/JAV9.github.io/_labs/A01-network-protocol-attacks.md

 #### What is ARP Spoofing?

-The Address Resolution Protocol (ARP) maps IP addresses to MAC (hardware) addresses in local networks.
-ARP spoofing exploits the lack of authentication in this process: an attacker can send forged ARP responses to mislead devices about the MAC address of other machines on the network.
-This allows the attacker to intercept, modify, or block traffic—effectively performing a **Man-in-the-Middle (MitM)** attack.
+The Address Resolution Protocol (ARP) maps IP addresses to MAC addresses in local networks.
+ARP spoofing takes advantage of the fact that ARP has **no authentication**: attackers can send forged ARP responses, tricking devices into associating the wrong MAC address with a given IP.

+This enables **Man-in-the-Middle (MitM)** attacks, traffic interception, or even denial of service.

-#### Objective
+#### Goal

-We’ll trick two machines on the network (typically a victim and its default gateway) into thinking that **VM_2** is the other party.
-This allows us to intercept all traffic between them.
+Convince both the victim and the gateway that **VM_2** is the other party, so all their traffic is routed through VM_2.

 #### Step 1: Enable IP Forwarding on VM_2

-To avoid breaking communication between the victim and the gateway (which would turn this into a DoS attack), we need to enable IP forwarding so VM_2 can relay packets:
+Without IP forwarding, the victim’s traffic won’t reach the gateway, effectively creating a DoS attack.
+Enable forwarding on VM_2:

 ```bash
 sudo sysctl -w net.ipv4.ip_forward=1